 Solutions to Overmuch Client Timewait

-When performing stress test on LB, you may often encounter "connect" failures caused by too much client timewait (all ports are occupied in short time).
-Here are the reasons and solutions.
+When performing stress testing on CLB, you may encounter connection failures caused by too many client TIME-WAIT (all ports are occupied in short time).
+Below are reasons and solutions:

-tcp_tw_resuse that is enabled by the client can take effect, and connections in timewait status cannot be reclaimed quickly.
-Next we explain the meaning of several linux parameters and reasons why LB cannot enable
+tcp_tw_resuse parameters enabled by the client will not take effect, and connections in TIME_WAIT state cannot be quickly reused.
+The following describes some Linux parameters and reasons why

 tcp_tw_recycle and tcp_tw_resuse only take effect when tcp_timestamps is enabled.

-tcp_timestamps and tcp_tw_recycle cannot be enabled simultaneously, because the public network client may fail to access the server through NAT gateway.
+tcp_timestamps and tcp_tw_recycle cannot be enabled at the same time, because the public network client may fail to access the server through the NAT gateway.
 The reasons are as follows:

-If both tcp_tw_recycle and tcp_timestamps are enabled, the timestamp in the socket connect request of CVM with the same source IP must be incremental within 60s.
+If both tcp_tw_recycle and tcp_timestamps are enabled, timestamp in the socket connect requests of the same source IP (same server) must be incremental within 60 seconds.
 Taking 2.6.32 kernel as an example, the details are as follows:

-TCP_PAWS_MSL: 60s; it indicates that the last TCP communication of the source IP occurred within 60s.
+TCP_PAWS_MSL: 60s; the last TCP communication of the source IP occurred within 60 seconds

-TCP_PAWS_WINDOW: 1; it indicates that the timestamp of the last TCP communication of the source IP is greater than that of this TCP communication.
+TCP_PAWS_WINDOW: 1; the timestamp of the last TCP communication of the source IP is greater than that of this TCP communication

-- LB (Layer-7) disables tcp_timestamps because public network clients may fail to access to the server through NAT gateway, as shown in the example below:
+- On CLB (Layer-7), tcp_timestamps is disabled because the public network client may fail to access the server through the NAT gateway, as shown in the example below:

-b) When tcp_timestamps is enabled and the following two conditions are met, the syn packet will be dropped (because the timestamp option is enabled, and it is considered as old packet).
+b.
+When tcp_timestamps is enabled and the following two conditions are met, the SYN packet will be dropped (because timestamp option is enabled, and the packet is considered as old).

 ii.
-Packets are received within 24 days (timestamp field is 32-bit and timestamp is updated once per 1 ms by default in Linux.
-Timestamp echo will occur after 24 days).
+Packets are received within 24 days (the timestamp field is 32-bit and the timestamp is updated once per 1 millisecond by default in Linux.
+The timestamp will wrap around after 24 days).

-Note: This problem is more obvious on the mobile, because all the clients share a limited public IP under the ISP's NAT gateway.
-The quintet may also be reused within 2MSL.
-The timestamps sent by different clients may not be incremental.
+Note: This problem is more obvious on mobile devices because clients share limited public network IPs under the ISP's NAT gateway and a quintuple can be reused in 2MSL.
+The timestamps sent from different clients may not be incremental.